czi-catalystproject/czi-catalystproject.github.io/.github/ISSUE_TEMPLATE/add-a-new-page-to-the-website.md

 about: Use this issue template to add a new static page to the Catalyst Project website
 title: ''
 labels: enhancement
-assignees: jnywong, katiepratt, LouWoodley, Tajuddeen1
+assignees: LouWoodley, SLLDeC, jnywong, katiepratt, Tajuddeen1

 ---